zckly/ai-engineer-roadmap/README.md

 *The fastest, most comprehensive way to become an AI Engineer in 2024*

 Welcome to the AI Engineer Roadmap!
-This guide is designed to help you navigate the exciting and rapidly evolving field of AI engineering.
-Whether you're just starting out or looking to expand your skills, this roadmap covers essential topics and provides resources to support your learning journey.
+This guide offers a project-based approach to mastering AI engineering, whether you're a beginner or looking to expand your skills.
+Each section includes practical projects to apply your knowledge, build real-world AI applications, and develop crucial problem-solving skills ᕙ(  •̀ ᗜ •́  )ᕗ

 ## Table of Contents
 1. [Web/App Development](#webapp-development)